 5) Losing Skin and Scales

-This is like the kind of scars that we can get, where the skin heals, but the scar remains.
-It’s usually caused by a rodent bite, but can be caused by a scrape or scratch either in their enclosure or while they’re being handled.
+It’s usually caused by a rodent bite, but can be caused by a scrape or scratch in its enclosure or while it was being handled.

 6) Scale Rot